lavishay-technion/ansible_shallow/02_fundamentals/README.md

 # Ansible configuration file

 Although somewhat straight forward, but all the Ansible main configurations, can be found under file named `ansible.cfg`.
 The thing is that file can be found in different places:
-- `/etc/ansible/ansible.cfg`: in case Ansible was install with OS's package manager, for example `apt-get`
+- `/etc/ansible/ansible.cfg`: in case Ansible was install with OS's package manager, for example `apt-get` or `dnf`
 - `/home/$USER/.local/share/ansible/ansible.cfg`: in case Ansible was installed with pip/pipx

 That configuration file will hold the default configurations of the Ansible.